jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 ![GEPRC Phantom Betaflight configuration tab 2](geprc-phantom-review-and-setup-23.png)

-The rest of the configuration on this tab is not super critical, except for making sure `AIRMODE` is on, so that your motors can keep spinning even when you pull the throttle all the way down in a flip, for example.
+The rest of the configuration on this tab is not super critical, except for making sure `AIRMODE` is on so that your motors can keep spinning even when you pull the throttle all the way down in a flip, for example.

 ![GEPRC Phantom Betaflight configuration tab 3](geprc-phantom-review-and-setup-24.png)

 ![GEPRC Phantom Betaflight configuration tab 4](geprc-phantom-review-and-setup-25.png)

 In the `Receiver` tab you wanna set the `Channel Map` to match your transmitter's settings.
-In my case I had to change the **AETR1234** to **TAER1234**.
+In my case, I had to change the **AETR1234** to **TAER1234**.
 That makes sure that your radio communicates to the quad on the right channels and it won't flip out when you arm it.

 Next, set `RSSI Channel` to **AUX12** which will give us signal strength telemetry.

 ![GEPRC Phantom Betaflight receiver tab](geprc-phantom-review-and-setup-28.png)

-In the `Modes` tab it is finally time to setup our quad for take off by designating an arming switch.
-For example if you have assigned in your radio's mixer setting a switch to Channel5, that's what AUX1 is here in the modes tab.
-If you also added a switch to Channel6, this is represented here by AUX2 in the drop down.
+In the `Modes` tab, it is finally time to set up our quad for taking off by designating an arming switch.
+For example, if you have assigned in your radio's mixer setting a switch to Channel5, that's what AUX1 is here in the modes tab.
+If you also added a switch to Channel6, this is represented here by AUX2 in the dropdown.

 You wanna watch the small yellow pin and make sure it is within a range you define with the sliders.
-If you plug in your quad (props off!) you can test how your switches work in real time, as they will move the yellow pin when you activate a switch.
+If you plug in your quad (props off!) you can test how your switches work in real-time, as they will move the yellow pin when you activate a switch.

 So make sure you have a working arming switch and you are good to go.
-You can also setup different modes, beeper, and turtle mode if you want to.
+You can also set up different modes, beeper, and turtle mode if you want to.
 I just fly acro so, I make sure that Angle or Horizon modes are not activated.

 ![GEPRC Phantom Betaflight modes tab](geprc-phantom-review-and-setup-29.png)